avivace/j2-resume/resume.md

 January 2018 - Present
-:   **Software Consultant, Full Stack Developer**; Hawks Holding, Arcore :   Freelance.
-Mantaining and designing websites in Wordpress.
-Developing ad-hoc tools to support the businesses of the Holding and expose/showcase them to the clients.
+:   **Software Consultant, Full Stack Developer**; Hawks Holding, Arcore :   Mantaining and designing Wordpress websites with commercial themes and additional components.
+Developing ad-hoc tools to support the businesses of the Holding and showcase them to the public.

+April 2018 - Present
+:   **Technical Leader, Tutor, Thesis Advisor**; Università degli Studi di Milano Bicocca, Milan :   Leading the development of additional features for the [CoderBot](http://www.coderbot.org/) project.
+Tutoring and assisting 6 graduating students (MSc and BSc in Computer Science), each one implementing a new macro feature for the project for their Work/Stage experience and related final thesis (Augmented Reality, Step-by-step debugger, Remote Update system, Emulator, Code Editor).

 October 2017 - Present
-:   **Frontend Developer, UX Designer** Università degli Studi di Milano Bicocca, Milan :   Scholarship, part-time.
-Redesigning an interface and renewing the software for [CoderBot](http://www.coderbot.org/), an educative robot used in primary schools to teach coding and algorithmic thinking to children.
+:   **Full Stack Developer, UX Designer**; Università degli Studi di Milano Bicocca, Milan :   Scholarship holder.
+Leading the development of a new software for [CoderBot](http://www.coderbot.org/), an educative robot used in primary schools to teach coding and algorithmic thinking to children.
+Documenting the software and hardware architecture, restructuring the existing stack.
+Raspberry Pi 2, 3.Vue.JS, Vuetify, Axios, Python, Flask, Debian/Raspbian, QEMU.

 August 2017 - December 2017
 :   **Software Consultant, Full Stack Developer**; G4i, Arcore